survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 Code style is an important aspect of code quality and you can enforce code style through tooling.
 Doing so forces contributors to code using the same standard and this also keeps the source consistent to read.
 Pushing code style to configuration also avoids arguments about which conventions to apply.

-You'll learn about formatting in the next chapter.
+You’ll learn about formatting in the next chapter.

 T> See the _Automation_ chapter to learn how to automate linting.